Future Nostalgia Tour: Concert synopsis

 The concert began with the house lights lowering as "Body Funk" (2017) by Purple Disco Machine began playing over the speakers and the stage backdrop cut to static before revealing the words "In Stereocolor: Future Nostalgia" with Miami Vice-styled graphics.
 A 1980s aerobics-themed video montage that introduced the ten dancers that included two roller skaters was then played as the first notes of "Physical" began playing.
 Lipa then strutted on stage to a ballet barre in centre stage to perform the song.
 She wore a custom Balenciaga neon-yellow catsuit that featured a lingerie-inspired corseted bodice, built-in pants and heeled boots, a textured floral pattern and matching elbow-length opera gloves while she also had rhinestones on her eyelids and wore diamond-embellished Eéra earrings.
 The outfit was inspired by the label's summer 2022 red carpet collection.
 Her dancers wore royal blue outfits, also by the design house, with some sporting long sleeve spandex outfits and others wearing baggy tracksuits made from cotton terry jersey.
 During the song's performance, they performed 1980s aerobic choreography and Lipa vamped down the runway of the stage.
-The setup included a main stage and a smaller stage near the middle of the arena, connected by a runway.
-Lipa's band, consisting of a keyboardist, drummer, guitarist, bassist and four backup singers, appeared on a slightly lower stage on the wings of the main one.

 Following this, there was a seamless transition into "New Rules" where Lipa and her dancers performed choreography similar to that of the song's accompanying music video, including strutting down the runway using umbrella props in the style of Singin' in the Rain (1952).
 The big screen during the song featured flamingos and retro cars, also similar to the song's music video alongside a personalized screen for the city the concert took place.
 In the following song "Love Again", Lipa performed square dance choreography and lassoing technique similar to those used in the song's music video.
 The backdrop for the song had a Martian space western theme.
 For "Cool", Lipa performed with a mic stand centre stage in the shadow a CGI disco ball as two dancers in light-up rollerblades skated around her.
 Lipa sang "Pretty Please", "Break My Heart" and "Be the One" before sprinting off stage for a costume change.
 Simultaneously, an interlude featuring an elevator music-like muted version "IDGAF" and a graphic novel theme titled "Under the Sea" that included a lobster attack was played.